History of Berliner FC Dynamo (1978–1989): Disaster in Bremen (1988)

-Long-time club president Manfred Kirste was replaced before the 1988–89 season.
-Kirste had served as president since the club's founding in 1966.
-Herbert Krafft became the new club president.
+Long-time club chairman Manfred Kirste was replaced before the 1988–89 season.
+Kirste had served as chairman since the club's founding in 1966.
+Herbert Krafft became the new club chairman.
 Krafft had a background in the Volkspolizei.
 The team was joined by young goalkeeper Oskar Kosche from SG Dynamo Fürstenwalde for the 1988–89 season.
 Kosche also had a background in the youth department of BFC Dynamo.
 Young defender Hendrik Herzog would also make recurring appearances with the first team during the season.
 BFC Dynamo started the 1988-89 DDR-Oberliga with three draws.
 The team played a 2–2 draw at home against HFC Chemie in the opening match, a 2-2 draw away against BSG Wismut Aue in the second matchday and then a 1–1 draw against 1.
 FC Union Berlin on the third matchday.
 The team captured its first win of the league season on the fourth matchday, with a 2–6 win away against FC Rot-Weiß Erfurt on 2 September 1988.
 Andreas Thom scored two goals, Frank Pastor two goals, Rainer Ernst one goal and Dirk Anders one goal in the match.
 The team was now in fifth place in the league.